 The SCALLOP consortium (Systematic and Combined AnaLysis of Olink Proteins) is a collaborative framework for discovery and follow-up of genetic associations with proteins on the Olink Proteomics platform.
-To date, 33 PIs from 28 research institutions have joined the effort, which now comprises summary level data for almost 65,000 patients or controls.
+To date, 35 PIs from 28 research institutions have joined the effort, which now comprises summary level data for almost 70,000 patients and controls from 45 cohort studies.
 SCALLOP welcomes new members.

 Each SCALLOP member works on human study collections from the general population, clinical trials or patients with certain diseases such as coronary artery disease, rheumatoid arthritis, bipolar disease, heart failure, dementias or metabolic syndrome.

 The aim of the SCALLOP consortium is to identify novel molecular connections and protein biomarkers that are causal in diseases.